datasciencecampus/somalia_census_support_public_application/README.md

 To download files from the ingress bucket into the local GCP environment run the `download_from_bucket.py` script with the below line:

 ```
-python src/download_from_bucket.py gs://somalia-census-support-ingress/training/ data/training/
+python src/download_from_bucket.py gs://<GCP-Instance>-ingress/training/ data/training/
 ```

 or moving model files from the `wip` bucket to local storage:
 ```
-python src/download_from_bucket.py gs://somalia-census-support-wip/models/ models/
+python src/download_from_bucket.py gs://<GCP-Instance-wip>/models/ models/
 ```

 ### Moving data from local GCP storage

 To upload files from local storage into the egress bucket run the `upload_to_bucket.py` script with the below line:
 ```
-python src/upload_to_bucket.py data/outputs/figures gs://somalia-census-support-egress/
+python src/upload_to_bucket.py data/outputs/figures gs://<GCP-Instance>-egress/
 ```
 or moving model files into the `wip` bucket, it's the same script but different bucket location:
 ```
-python src/upload_to_bucket.py models/ gs://somalia-census-support-wip/models
+python src/upload_to_bucket.py models/ gs://<GCP-Instance>-wip/models
 ```

 ## Creating shelter footprints

 In the scenario where you want to use pre-trained models to create building footprints, only the `create_footprints.py` script is required to be run.
-Pre-trained models are available in the `somalia-census-support-wip` bucket, these should be downloaded locally to run the notebook (see `Moving data from local GCP storage` section above).
+Pre-trained models are available in the `wip` bucket, these should be downloaded locally to run the notebook (see `Moving data from local GCP storage` section above).
 To run `create_footprints.py` `conditions.txt` for model runs and `camp_tiles` files also need to be downloaded.

 To get `conditions.txt` run:
 ```
-python src/download_from_bucket.py gs://somalia-census-support-wip/outputs/ data/outputs/
+python src/download_from_bucket.py gs://<GCP-Instance>-wip/outputs/ data/outputs/
 ```

 To get `camp_tiles` for Baidoa for example, run:
 ```
-python src/download_from_bucket.py gs://somalia-census-support-ingress/baidoa/ camp_tiles/baidoa/
+python src/download_from_bucket.py gs://<GCP-Instance>-ingress/baidoa/ camp_tiles/baidoa/
 ```

-## Things of note
-The [wiki page attached to this repo](https://github.com/datasciencecampus/somalia_unfpa_census_support/wiki/Somalia-UNFPA-Census-support) contains useful resources and other relevant notes.